tock/tock/doc/Syscalls.md

 The Subscribe syscall takes two arguments:

- - `subscribe_number`: An integer index for which function is being subscribed
+ - `subscribe_number`: An integer index for which function is being subscribed.
  - `callback`: A pointer to a callback function to be executed when this event occurs.
 All callbacks conform to the C-style function signature:
  `void callback(int arg1, int arg2, int arg3, void* data)`.